 In modern theoretical parlance, the entailment need not hold with respect to the global context of the sentence, but only with respect to the local context obtained by 'updating' the global one with the antecedent of the conditional.
 The notion of a 'local context' is standardly used to motivate dynamic approaches to presupposition projection in the tradition of Heim 1983.
 As a first approximation, the local context of an expression recapitulates the semantic content already contributed by expressions that precede it, combined with the context of the conversation.
-In various theories of presupposition p in a sentence S uttered relative to a Context Set C is acceptable only if p follows from the local context of pp' in S given C. This holds in particular if p is a cosupposition, of the form $p = (p' \Rightarrow q)$, with conditionalization on the at-issue component p'.
-This means that x UP help y can be analyzed as a standard presupposition trigger, which happens to trigger a presupposition of the rough form: if x helps y, lifting is involved.
+In various theories of presupposition (e.g. Heim 1983, Beaver 2001, Schlenker 2009), an expression pp triggering a presupposition pp in a sentence pp uttered relative to a Context Set pp is a cosupposition, of the form pp (pp), with conditionalization on the at-issue component pp. This means that pp pp can be analyzed as a standard presupposition trigger, which happens to trigger a presupposition of the rough form: if pp helps pp the pp in the local context pp the pp are found, and we will emphasize their similarity with standard presuppositions by including whenever possible presuppositional controls.17

 Thus the cosuppositional analysis can be combined with standard theories of presupposition projection to account for complex patterns of gesture projection.
-Without getting into formal details that are developed in Schlenker, to appear b, we will now survey the main projection phenomena that are found, and we will emphasize their similarity with standard presuppositions by including whenever possible presuppositional controls.17
+Without getting into formal details that are developed in Schlenker, to appear b, we will now survey the main projection phenomena that